We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you experience irritation, you might need to dilute it even more.

 Shop for Tea tree oil.

-Warts usually go away on their own.
-Natural home remedies for warts may help speed up the process.
+Warts usually go away on their own, but natural home remedies for warts may help speed up the process.

 Always do a patch test first.
 Even natural treatments can cause skin irritation.